codecop/Rabatt-Rechner-Kata/README.md

 # Rabatt Rechner

-Testing exercise finding tests for boundary conditions.
+Exercise for finding tests for boundary conditions.

 ## License